LuizLacerdaAthayde/machine-learning-anatel-costummer-satisfaction/README.md

-#📊 Customer Satisfaction in Brazilian Mobile Telecom using Machine Learning
-This project applies machine learning techniques to analyze customer satisfaction in Brazilian mobile telecommunications, using official data from ANATEL (Brazil’s National Telecommunications Agency).
-The study investigates which factors most influence satisfaction, focusing on users rated as "neutral" by the Net Promoter Score (NPS).
+Customer Satisfaction in Brazilian Mobile Telecom using Machine Learning This project analyzes customer satisfaction in Brazil's mobile telecommunications sector using machine learning techniques and data from ANATEL (National Telecommunications Agency).
+The goal is to identify key factors that influence customer satisfaction, especially among "neutral" users according to the Net Promoter Score (NPS).

-📁 Dataset
+Dataset
-The dataset used is an ANATEL customer satisfaction survey, pre-processed and stored in an Excel file (BaseProcessadaNova.xlsx).
+The dataset used in this project is a pre-processed customer satisfaction survey provided by ANATEL and stored in BaseProcessadaNova.xlsx.

-Main Features:
-Brand (MARCA)

-State (ESTADO)

-Quality of Internet and Voice Services (QF1_2, QF1_3, QF1_5, QF2_1, QIC1)

-Customer Experience (PU1 to PU4)

-Satisfaction Indexes (P2, P2a, P4, P6)

-Socioeconomic Data (ID1 to ID5)

-Target variable: NPS

-📌 Objectives
+Objectives
+Predict customer satisfaction based on survey responses.

+Compare multiple classification algorithms.

-Identify the most important attributes affecting mobile telecom satisfaction.
+Identify the most important factors affecting satisfaction.

-Compare multiple classification models to predict NPS categories (Satisfied vs. Unsatisfied).

-Analyze feature importance using decision trees and Random Forests.

-⚙️ Technologies and Libraries
-Python 3.x

-Pandas, NumPy, Matplotlib, Seaborn

-Scikit-learn (classification models, metrics, preprocessing, model tuning)

-Missingno (missing data visualization)
+Focus on the role of internet speed and stability in user experience.

-🔍 Models Compared
+Models Used
 Logistic Regression

 K-Nearest Neighbors (KNN)